Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 2. Helps in drug discovery and development

-The traditional drug discovery and development process were time-consuming as it took around 12-18 years to create the drug.
+The traditional drug discovery and development process was time-consuming as it took around 12-18 years to create the drug.
 Only 10% of these drugs become successful in clinical trials.

 A recent example of how Generative AI revolutionizes healthcare is Google.